jonlpersson/ed-latimore/site/_posts/2021-08-13-how-to-tell-if-youre-an-attractive-guy.md

 Keep reading to discover how to tell if you're an attractive guy and what to do if you’re not.

-{% include widgets/toc.html heading="Signs you&rsquo;re an attractive guy" list-items="People are surprised when you talk about your challenges, Body language, People seek your advice, You believe you can improve, You've taken the Red Pill, You have a personal style, You understand the other aspect of attractiveness, What to do if you're not that good-looking" list-ids="1-people-are-surprised-when-you-talk-about-your-challenges, 2-body-language, 3-people-seek-your-advice, 4-you-believe-you-can-improve, 5-youve-taken-the-red-pill, 6-you-have-personal-style, 7-you-understand-the-other-aspect-of-attractiveness" %}

 ## What do women find attractive?

 Before we get into the signs that you're definitely a good-looking guy, I want to talk a little about what women find attractive.